score-json/json/TSF/trustable/assertions/TA-Constraints.md

 * Have there been any documented misunderstandings from users, and are these visibly resolved?

-    Answer:  Yes, it is documented that the brace initialisation regularly leads to confusion.
+    Answer:  Yes, it is documented that the [brace initialisation](https://json.nlohmann.me/home/faq/) regularly leads to confusion, cf. [here](https://github.com/nlohmann/json/issues/4898).

 * Do external users actively keep up with updates, and are they properly notified of any changes?

-    Answer:  NO CLUE ??????
+    Answer:  External users of the library are not necessarily automatically notified of an update, and are neither assumed nor required to keep up to date.
+If the external user forks the github repository, however, then github shows automatically whenever the upstream changes.